tjde/Market/README.md

 ##### P. Wireframes
 Provide Wireframes for your App.

+The wireframes for our application are linked above, at the top of our readme

 ##### Q. Task Allocation and Tracking
 Describe the way tasks are allocated and tracked in your project.

 An initial list of overall tasks based on discussed features and requirements were compiled.
-From here, the team used Monday, an online project management software to evaluate pending and current tasks to distribute to team members and keep abreast of things.
+From here, the team used Monday.com, an online project management software to evaluate pending and current tasks to distribute to team members and keep abreast of things.
 As a project management application it provides a numer of tools that allowed us to allocate tasks, divide tasks and keep each other updated on progress.
+This is discussed further above.

 ##### R. Agile Method Implementation
 Discuss how Agile methodology is being implemented in your project.

 Our application development process relied heavily on the Agile methodology.
 The app was segmented carefully into distinct features that were allocated and given a time frame.
 These large features, e.g. authorization, were further broken down into smaller stages.
 These short stages were treated as sprints.
-Pieces of work that could be quickly and easily coded, then quickly and easily tested, adjusted then committed.
-Thus, these larger features were split into sprints running for a number of days, allocated between the two team members.
+Pieces of work that could be quickly and easily coded,then quickly and easily tested, adjusted then committed.
+Thus,these larger features were split into sprints running for a number of days, allocated between the two team members.
 In order to ensure the efficiency of this process, progress was tracked through Monday.com and each feature marked with it's respective importance and current status.
 Please see screenshots above under the project timeline section.

 ##### S. Source Control
 Provide an overview and description of your Source control process.